-LOS ANGELES – CA. On Monday, April 3, 2017, Bobby Saadian and Daniel Miller of Wilshire Law Firm filed a proposed class action suit in federal court on behalf of their client, Sophano Van, against Uber Technologies, Inc. and its subsidiaries Rasier, LLC and Rasier-CA, LLC.
+LOS ANGELES, Nov.
+24, 2017 /PRNewswire/ — On Tuesday, November 21, 2017, Bobby Saadian and Colin Jones of Wilshire Law Firm filed a proposed class action lawsuit in federal court, on behalf of their client, Flores, against Uber Technologies, Inc. and its subsidiaries Rasier, LLC and Rasier-CA, LLC.

-The proposed class action has been filed to put an end to this misconduct by Uber and to obtain fair compensation for the drivers, who have been underpaid by Uber’s misleading fare reporting.
+The proposed class action has been filed to put an end to Uber’s misconduct, and to obtain fair compensation for those, whose privacy rights have been violated, as a result of Uber’s negligence.

 Wilshire Law Firm was founded in 2007 by Bobby Saadian, Esq.
-The firm exclusively represents victims of catastrophic accidents, environmental contamination, dangerous pharmaceuticals and defective products.
-Wilshire Law Firm, also, represents individuals and families in their battles against insurance companies and big business.
+The firm represents victims in class action lawsuits and mass torts cases against negligent corporations and big business; as well, victims of catastrophic accidents, environmental contamination, dangerous pharmaceuticals and defective products.
+Wilshire Law Firm also fights for employee rights and equality in the workplace.